pforret/blog.splashing/_topic/music/banjo.md

 ---
 # banjo

 The banjo is a stringed instrument with a thin membrane stretched over a frame or cavity to form a  resonator.
-The membrane is typically circular, and usually made of plastic, or occasionally animal skin.
-Early forms of the instrument were fashioned by African Americans in the United States.
-The banjo is frequently associated with folk, bluegrass and country music, and has also been used  in some rock, pop and hip-hop.
-Several rock bands, such as the Eagles, Led Zeppelin, and the Grateful Dead, have used the  five-string banjo in some of their songs.
+The membrane is typically circular, in modern forms usually made of plastic, originally of animal  skin.
+Early forms of the instrument were fashioned by African Americans and had African antecedents.
+In the 19th century, interest in the instrument was spread across the United States and United  Kingdom by traveling shows of the 19th century minstrel show fad, followed by mass-production and  mail-order sales, including instruction method books.
+The inexpensive or home-made banjo remained part of rural folk culture, but 5-string and 4-string  banjos also became popular for home parlor music entertainment, college music clubs, and early 20th  century jazz bands.

 ## Unsplash photos